Last Updated on 28 November 2025 by Cycloscope

 When to go cycling in Taiwan: weather and climate

 The best time to cycle is from October to April, when temperatures are milder, we went in February and experienced quite a cold weather in the north, but 2018 was a peculiar year.
-When we reached the southern part, the weather was very warm and we even could take a couple of swims in the sea.
+When we reached the southern part, the weather was very warm, and we could even take a couple of swims in the sea.

 Language and connectivity

-You can buy sim cards or rent WiFi routers with data at Taoyuan airport to access the internet in Taiwan.
+You can buy SIM cards or rent WiFi routers with data at Taoyuan airport to access the internet in Taiwan.
 Check out the price plans for SIM cards and WiFi routers on Go!
 Taiwan website.
 WiFi is also available in all hotels and at major convenience stores (upon registration).

 What to bring on a Taiwan cycling tour